DhanushSai/Ultra-Marathon-Running/README.md

 - **Athlete average speed (object)**: Average speed of athletes in km/h.
 - **Athlete ID (int64)**: Unique numerical ID representing each runner.

+## Dataset Source

+The data used in this project is sourced from Kaggle.
+You can find the dataset at the following link: [Kaggle Ultramarathon Dataset](https://www.kaggle.com/datasets/aiaiaidavid/the-big-dataset-of-ultra-marathon-running).

 ## Methodology

 ### Data Cleaning